PanMous-GameDevelopment/AI-and-procedural-animation/README.md

 Both functionalities were built with C#.

 1. Open the AI_&_Procedural_Animation folder with Unity.
-2. In the "Scenes" folder open the "Maze" scene.
+2. In the Scenes folder open the Maze scene.
 3. Start the application.

 The state machine changes state each time the right conditions are met.